On the good life

 And there’s no one I desire on earth beside you.

-26 My health and my spirit may fail me
+26 My body and spirit may fail me

 but God is the source of my inner strength